acoustic-content-samples/sample-contextual-similarity-search/README.md

 - The use of similar search provided by contextual search service to search for images whose tags match a specified image.

-### Exploring the Watson Content Hub similar search API capabilities
+### Exploring the Acoustic Content similar search API capabilities

 The contextual search service provides the functionality to filter search results based on items with similar tags.